kyma-project/telemetry-manager/docs/user/02-logs.md

 ![Flow](./assets/logging-flow.drawio.svg)

-Learn more about these attributes in the following sections.
+Learn more about the flow of the log record through the general pipeline and the available log attributes in the following sections.

-### 1. Container log message
+### Stage 1: Container log message

 In the example, we assume there's a container `myContainer` of Pod `myPod`, running in Namespace `myNamespace`, logging to `stdout` with the following log message in the JSON format: